ningzhibin/imetashiny/README.md

 For the above setting, pandoc.exe needs to be in site-library

-# How to run apps in commandline in the target R enviroment
+# How to run apps in CMD in the target R enviroment

-## the port number,
+## The port number,

 The port number can be set like this:
 ```